 FLOCK IMPACT OF BIRD FLU

 Regardless of flock size or ownership, when avian influenza is confirmed, the birds that have not already died from the virus are euthanized.
-In Minnesota recently, a commercial turkey barn containing ~15,000 birds was reduced to 100 in a number of days from the virus- the survivors were immediately quarantined and humanely euthanized.
+For example, in 2017 a Minnesota commercial turkey barn containing ~15,000 birds was reduced to 100 in a number of days from the virus- the survivors were immediately quarantined and humanely euthanized.
 The result would be the same for a backyard flock.
 There is no such thing as reducing losses in backyard flocks with avian influenza, so there is no need for discussion of survivors being carriers- once the virus is confirmed, the entire flock is euthanized.

 BIRD FLU SYMPTOMS